Travel in F-1 Status

 Applying for a New F-1 Visa

-Each time you apply for a visa at a US embassy or consulate, you typically must go through the same process and pay the DS-160 visa application fee.
-However, you do not need to pay the I-901 SEVIS fee each time.
-You may need to provide proof that you previously paid the I-901 fee with any subsequent visa applications.
+Each time you apply for a visa at a U.S. embassy or consulate, you typically must go through the same process and pay the DS-160 visa application fee.
+However, you do not need to pay the SEVIS I-901 fee each time.
+You may need to provide proof that you previously paid the SEVIS I-901 fee with any subsequent visa applications.
 Refer to the website of the specific U.S. embassy/consulate in your home country for more information on visa processing and appointment wait times.
 Please take into consideration the time associated with applying for a visa when making your travel plans.

 Automatic Visa Revalidation

-F-1 students and F-2 dependents with expired visas can travel to Canada, Mexico or the adjacent Caribbean islands for 30 days or less and still re-enter the U.S., as long as they have a valid I-94 record and are otherwise maintaining valid status.
+F-1 students and F-2 dependents with expired visas can travel to Canada, Mexico or the adjacent Caribbean islands for 30 days or less and still re-enter the United States, as long as they have a valid I-94 record and are otherwise maintaining valid status.
 This is known as automatic visa revalidation.
 Visit the websites below for more information on automatic visa revalidation:

 If you plan to travel under the automatic visa revalidation rule, you must still have all of your documents in order as if you were traveling with a valid visa, including a Form I-20 with a valid travel signature.
-You must also submit the Out-of-Country Travel Request as noted above.
+You must also submit the Out of Country Travel Request as noted above.

-Returning to the US
+Returning to the United States

-Each time you enter the U.S. from abroad, you will be assigned a new I-94 admission record.
-The I-94 record is important because it serves as evidence of the nonimmigrant status you were granted when you last entered the U.S., and how long you may legally remain in the U.S. Once you return to the U.S., you must immediately retrieve your I-94 record from the U.S. Customs and Border Protection I-94 website.
+Once you return to the U.S., you must immediately retrieve your I-94 record from the U.S. Customs and Border Protection I-94 website.
 You must print a copy (or save a PDF) of the I-94 record and keep it with your immigration records.
 You must also save the I-94 record as a PDF document so that you can submit it to the center.
 The best way to do this (to create a PDF-friendly document) is to click the blue ‘Print’ button on the I-94 web page and then choose Adobe PDF as your printer.

-After you have retrieved your new I-94 admission record, you will upload a copy through the approved F-1 Out-of-Country Travel record in your Terra Dotta portal.
+After you have retrieved your new I-94 admission record, you will upload a copy through the approved F-1 Out of Country Travel record in your Terra Dotta portal.
 If you received a new F-1 visa or passport during your trip, you must also submit copies of these documents through Terra Dotta.
-After you log in to your Terra Dotta portal, in the Records section, click F-1 Out-of-Country Travel.
+After you log in to your Terra Dotta portal, in the Records section, click F-1 Out of Country Travel.
 Navigate to the questionnaire section and click ‘Documents to Upload After Return to U.S.’ After uploading the documents, submit the questionnaire.
 If you have any issues with submitting your travel documents in Terra Dotta, please contact the Center for Global Health to request assistance.

 Travel Within the United States

-Once you have been admitted into the U.S. and are maintaining valid F-1 status, travel within the U.S. is not restricted, as long as it does not interfere with your full time participation in your program of study.
+Once you have been admitted into the United States and are maintaining valid F-1 status, travel within the U.S. is not restricted, as long as it does not interfere with your full time participation in your program of study.
 We do recommend that you carry your passport and status documents (Form I-20 and I-94 record) with you when traveling within the U.S., in the event you need to present them to law enforcement officials.